scotm/childrens-book-generator/README.md

    ```

 3. Set up environment variables:

    - Copy `.env.example` to `.env.local`
-   - Add your Clerk and OpenAI API keys
+   - Add your Clerk, OpenAI and Database URL keys and secrets

 4. Run the development server:

    ```bash
    bun dev
    # or